ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Alerts – MCAS can display Azure ATP alerts within the Alerts queue.
 MCAS also provides additional alert filtering not available within Azure ATP.
 * Alerts management – Management of alerts can be performed in both MCAS and Azure ATP portals.
 Closing alerts in one portal will not necessarily close the same alert in the other portal.
 It is recommended to choose which portal will be used to manage and remediate alerts to avoid duplicate effort.
 * SIEM notification – both Azure ATP and MCAS can be configured to send alert notification to a SIEM.
-In the event this is configured duplicate SIEM notifications for the same alerts will be visible within SIEM under different alert ID’s.
+In the event this is configured duplicate SIEM notifications for the same alerts will be visible within SIEM under different alert ID's.
 To avoid this situation, it is recommended to choose which portal will be used to perform alert management and then only this portal is to be configured to send alert notification to a SIEM.
 * Activities – MCAS displays Azure ATP alerts also in the activity log.
 MCAS provides additional activity filtering not available within Azure ATP.

 Table 128 Additional Integration with MCAS Design Decisions for hybrid implementations